SavageDuck26/SendSync/README.md

+Source will be posted once I am 100% sure the security is properly setup and implemented to be air-tight.

 SendSync is made specifically to avoid any and all servers when sending things between peers.

 It uses very tight security, and you should never share your passwords with anybody, even if they are trusted.